 You’re about to read a massive list here.
 I don’t expect you to read it all, but in all its glory and randomness, here it goes:

-- 1 empty bottle of bubble liquid – why was it there in the first place??
+- An empty bottle of bubble liquid – why was it there in the first place??

-- 1 empty box of chocolates (why did I store it on top of the kitchen cabinets?)
+- An empty box of chocolates (why did I store it on top of the kitchen cabinets?)

-- 1 old packet of (gone off) sweets.
+- One old packet of (gone off) sweets.

-- 2 house plants that had definitely seen better days (anyone else forgets to water their house plants?)
+- Two house plants that had definitely seen better days (anyone else forgets to water their house plants?)

-- 2 boxes of rocks (yes, rocks!) that I found on top of the fridge (one belonging to each of my eldest children – because rocks are a collectable item, right?)
+- Boxes of rocks (two, and yes, rocks!) that I found on top of the fridge (one belonging to each of my eldest children – because rocks are a collectable item, right?)

-- 2 pairs of old socks with holes!
+- Two pairs of old socks with holes!

-- 3 apps from my phone.
+- Three apps from my phone.
 Ok, you may call this cheating, but digital decluttering is as ‘real’ as physical one in my books!

-- 6 magazines/leaflets that we no longer needed.
+- Six magazines/leaflets that we no longer needed.